rjspencer/docs/theming.md

 	accepted values are `yes`, `no`, or `maybe`

-### if:UserHasTwitterConnected
+### if:UserHasEnteredContest
-Checks to see if the currently logged in user has Twitter connected
+Checks to see if a user has entered a contest already or not

 ### if:UserHasFacebookConnected
 Checks to see if the currently logged in user has Facebook connected

 ### if:UserHasInstagramConnected
 Checks to see if the currently logged in user has Instagram connected

+### if:UserHasTwitterConnected
+Checks to see if the currently logged in user has Twitter connected

 ### if:UserIsAdmin
 Checks to see if the user is logged in and an admin of the current account